Kim Kardashian Robbery Police Statement Leaked: Traumatic Experience Described First-Hand

 “I got the impression they were saying they had to leave.
 Then I succeeded in pulling off the tape from my hands and mouth.
 I had guessed that they were a bit inexperienced in the manner in which they had me tied up.”

-Aomar Ait Khedache and Didier Dubreucq have both been charged with a number of offenses, including armed robbery.
+Aomar Ait Khedache and Didier Dubreucq have both been charged with some offenses, including armed robbery.

 A photo posted by Kim Kardashian West (@kimkardashian) on